dankamongmen/notcurses/USAGE.md

 // retrieved (and reset) later.
 A 'name' can be set, used in debugging. struct ncplane* ncplane_create(struct ncplane* n, const ncplane_options* nopts);

-// Plane 'n' will be unbound from its parent plane, if it is currently bound,
+// Plane 'n' will be unbound from its parent plane, and will be made a bound
+// child of 'newparent'.
+It is an error if 'n' or 'newparent' are NULL.
+If
+// 'newparent' is equal to 'n', 'n' becomes the root of a new pile, unless 'n'
+// is already the root of a pile, in which case this is a no-op.
+Returns 'n'.
+// The standard plane cannot be reparented.
+Any planes bound to 'n' are
-// and will be made a bound child of 'newparent', if 'newparent' is not NULL. struct ncplane* ncplane_reparent(struct ncplane* n, struct ncplane* newparent);
+// reparented to the previous parent of 'n'. struct ncplane* ncplane_reparent(struct ncplane* n, struct ncplane* newparent);

+// The same as ncplane_reparent(), except any planes bound to 'n' come along
+// with it to its new destination.
+Their z-order is maintained. struct ncplane* ncplane_reparent_family(struct ncplane* n, struct ncplane* newparent);

 // Replace the ncplane's existing resizecb with 'resizecb' (which may be NULL). void ncplane_set_resizecb(struct ncplane* n, int(*resizecb)(struct ncplane*));